-Benjamin Potter is a partner in the Silicon Valley office and the Co-chair of the firm’s Technology Industry Group as well as the Co-chair of the firm's Internet & Digital Media Industry Group.
-He represents emerging companies, venture capital and private equity firms and investment banks involved in the technology, life sciences and cleantech industries.
+Benjamin Potter is a partner in the Silicon Valley office and serves as Global Vice Chair of the Emerging Companies Practice and Co-Chair of the Technology Industry Group.
+He represents emerging companies, venture capital and private equity firms, and investment banks involved in the technology, life sciences, and cleantech industries.
 His practice focuses on general corporate counseling, venture capital financings, mergers and acquisitions, and public offerings.

 Mr. Potter received his JD, cum laude, from the University of Michigan Law School in 2006 where he was contributing editor of the Michigan Law Review, and his MBA from the University of Michigan Business School, also in 2006.
 He received his BA in History, with Distinction, from Yale University in 1998.

 - Impossible Foods – US$108 million Series D Financing

 - OpenGov – US$25.7 million Series B Financing

 - Duolingo – US$3 million Series A Financing, US$15 million Series B Financing, US$20 million Series C Financing, and US$45 million Series D Financing

 - Light – US$30 million Series C Financing